-In December 2022, the Trustee secured the remaining uninsured liabilities of the Fund with a bulk annuity provider.
-The residual invested assets of the Fund are invested in private equity investments, property debt, property and cash.
+The Trustee has secured a majority of the Fund's liabilities with bulk annuity providers.
+The residual assets of the Fund are invested in private equity, property and cash.

 This EPIS does not disclose significant stewardship information due to the limited materiality of stewardship to these residual assets, the nature of the asset classes and given the relatively small value of the investments.